 Any technology or tool is worthless unless it is being used by ‘some’ organization somewhere.
 It all starts from organizations adopting the new technology or a tool and then it gets popular slowly.
 In that sense QA Job Descriptions are a great source of current technology, i.e. practical tech. being used by IT organizations.
 Be it Selenium, Protractor, Appium, API tools, Big Data Testing, etc. Everything is embedded in the QA Job descriptions, you just need to mine some data 😉 But don’t worry.
-Software Testing Studio has started a new series for you – “JD Talks” where we mine hundreds of Job descriptions to come up with latest tools, technology, languages and concepts.
-Let’s see what the first set of JDs talk about…
+Continuing on our “JD Talks” series – we mine hundreds of QA Job descriptions to come up with latest tools, technology, languages and concepts.
+Let’s see what the fourth set of JDs talk about…

+As soon as you write Selenium Automation in your resume, interviewer is bound to give you a sheet of paper & ask write a Java program.
 Though Selenium doesn’t require extensive Java knowledge but still there is a set of basic Java programs that you should be able to write on-the-spot.
-Continuing on our Java interview series for Selenium Automation, this article covers five of the common Java programs frequently asked in the basic technical interview.
-The questions are easy, but don’t forget to mark these java-program in your to do list before attending any entry-level technical interview for Selenium automation testing.
+Continuing on our Java interview series for Selenium Automation, this article covers five of the common Java Sort programs frequently asked in the basic technical interview.
+The questions are easy, but don’t forget to mark these java programs in your to do list before attending any entry-level technical interview for Selenium automation testing.